 The selection of survey sites will take into account site-specific conditions, including safety, accessibility (i.e., road or trail access, topography), permission from landowners to survey on private lands, and potential impact from Project O&M. Survey sites may be disproportionately located near (i.e., within 0.25 mi) of a confluence based on research that supports the importance of proximate tributaries as non-breeding habitat for FYLF associated with larger and/or higher elevation rivers (Kupferberg 1996, Van Wagner 1996, Marlow et al. 2007).
-Survey site length will range from 750 to 1,000 meters (2,461 to 3,281 ft) on the project-affected reach, based on the extent of suitable habitat and access.
-To the extent reasonable, FYLF survey sites will be colocated with other relicensing study sites.
+Survey site length will range from 750 to 1,000 meters (2,461 to 3,281 ft) on the Project-affected reach, based on the extent of suitable habitat and access.
+The same site dimensions will apply to the two non-Project-affected sites.
+To the extent reasonable, FYLF survey sites will be co-located with other relicensing study sites.